Running Percona Server for MySQL in a Docker Container¶

-Docker images of Percona Server are hosted publicly on Docker Hub at https://hub.docker.com/r/percona/percona-server/.
+Docker images of Percona Server for MySQL are hosted publicly on Docker Hub at https://hub.docker.com/r/percona/percona-server/.

 For more information about using Docker, see the Docker Docs.